seL4/docs/Getting started.rst

 {{{
 make simulate-ia32
 }}}
-To exit qemu after the All is well in the universe   message that indicates the test suite has passed, type {{{control-a c q}}}.
+To exit qemu after the All is well in the universe   message that indicates the test suite has passed, type {{{control-a x}}}.

 === Useful configuration options ===
 For cross compilation (targetting ARM), you can set the cross compiler triple.
 This will typically be '''arm-linux-gnueabi-''' or '''arm-none-eabi-'''.
 Do {{{make menuconfig}}} and look for '''toolchain-options'''